 Modification Of Court Orders

-In Minnesota, family court orders reflect a judicial officer’s or judge’s decision (or the parties’ agreement) about the facts of a case at a certain point in time.
+In Minnesota, family court orders reflect a judge or judicial officer’s decision (or the parties’ agreement) about the facts of a case at a certain point in time.
 We all know that circumstances can change as time goes on.

 If you have experienced a change of circumstances — a change related to you or your children that you think could significantly impact a court order, seek the legal advice you need.
-In certain situations, it is possible to modify orders related to child support, child custody, visitation (parenting time), spousal support and other vital issues.
+In certain situations, it is possible to modify orders related to child support, child custody, parenting time, spousal maintenance and other vital issues.

 Practical Advice And Useful Strategies When Your Circumstances Have Changed

-Honsa Mara Landry, provides practical advice and strategic legal representation to clients who find themselves in need of a change.
+Honsa Mara & Kanne provides practical advice and strategic legal representation to clients who find themselves in need of a change.
 If you need the help of an experienced family law attorney, we can answer your questions, including:

 - How do I change my child support or spousal support if my income has changed?